Mental Health Facilities Boyd County, KY

 Pathways Inc

 Pathways Inc is a mental health treatment center in Boyd County, KY, located at 3701 Lansdowne Drive, 41102 zip code area.
 Pathways Inc provides telemedicine/telehealth and outpatient treatment.
-Pathways Inc offers psychotropic medication, activity therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
-Pathways Inc also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and transitional age young adults.
-Additional services at Pathways Inc consist of mentoring/peer support/consumer-run services, education services and court-ordered outpatient treatment.
+Pathways Inc offers dialectical behavior therapy, behavior modification and group therapy to young adults, seniors 65 or older and adults.
+Pathways Inc also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Pathways Inc consist of suicide prevention services, intensive case management and vocational rehabilitation services.

 Pathways Inc

 Pathways Inc is a mental health clinic in Boyd County, Kentucky, located at 201 22nd Street, 41101 zip code.
-Pathways Inc offers outpatient treatment and telemedicine/telehealth.
-Pathways Inc provides behavior modification, individual psychotherapy and dialectical behavior therapy to young adults, children / adolescents and adults.
-Pathways Inc also supports people with trauma, patients with eating disorders and people requiring dual diagnosis treatment.
-Some other services provided by Pathways Inc include case management, family psychoeducation and legal advocacy.
+Pathways Inc offers telemedicine/telehealth and outpatient treatment.
+Pathways Inc provides couples/family therapy, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Pathways Inc also supports people with serious mental illness, patients with eating disorders and people with PTSD.
+Some other services provided by Pathways Inc include mentoring/peer support/consumer-run services, housing services and family psychoeducation.

 Kings Daughters Medical Center

 Kings Daughters Medical Center is a mental health facility in Boyd County, KY, located at 2201 Lexington Avenue, 41101.
 Kings Daughters Medical Center provides hospital inpatient treatment.
-Kings Daughters Medical Center provides psychotropic medication, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Kings Daughters Medical Center also supports people with trauma, LGBT and people with PTSD.
-Some other services available at Kings Daughters Medical Center include case management, suicide prevention services and psychosocial rehabilitation services.
+Kings Daughters Medical Center provides behavior modification, individual psychotherapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Kings Daughters Medical Center also supports veterans, seniors or older adults and people with PTSD.
+Some other services available at Kings Daughters Medical Center include suicide prevention services, psychosocial rehabilitation services and case management.

 Ramey Estep Homes Inc

-Ramey Estep Homes Inc is one of mental health facilities in Boyd County, Kentucky, located at 2901 Pigeon Roost Road, 41168 zip code.
+Ramey Estep Homes Inc is a mental health clinic in Boyd County, KY, located at 2901 Pigeon Roost Road, 41168.
 Ramey Estep Homes Inc provides residential treatment.
-Ramey Estep Homes Inc provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and activity therapy to children / adolescents.
-Ramey Estep Homes Inc also supports people requiring dual diagnosis treatment and people with trauma.
-Additional services provided at Ramey Estep Homes Inc include psychosocial rehabilitation services, integrated primary care services and case management.
+Ramey Estep Homes Inc offers trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents.
+Ramey Estep Homes Inc also supports people with trauma and people requiring dual diagnosis treatment.
+Additional services offered at Ramey Estep Homes Inc include suicide prevention services, integrated primary care services and case management.

 Frequently Asked Questions About Mental Health Treatment in Boyd County, KY